Trustless/Trading/README.md

 Trustless Token Factory is built to be Ethereum token minting-as-a-service residing completely on the blockchain, yet will be one of the services which can be accessibly managed via a graphical user interface.

 Tokens can be used in a variety of creative and perhaps even innovative ways.
-Tokens and 'token data sets' could be used to fulfill a diverse set of various requirements including but not limited to assigning permissions, recognizing achievements or even storing value.
+Tokens and 'token data sets' could be used to fulfill a diverse set of various requirements including but not limited to assigning permissions, recognizing achievements or attendance, and of course DeFi; NFTs, for example..

 With strategic use of standard functions we forsee early relational database capability.
 For this reason our factory will consider Create, Read, Update and Destroy methods upon deployment of their tokens.

 ## Token Accounting

-Trustless Token Accounting deploys a managed Top-level Token Registry to report on any number of registries, monitor every assortment of tokens, and access their metadata.
+Trustless Token Accounting deploys a managed Top-level Token Registry to report on any number of registries, monitor every assortment of tokens, and access their metadata URIs.

 ## Token Trading